Collins Foundation- Responsive Grantmaking

-- have tax exemption as a governmental, Tribal, or other publicly-funded entity; or
+- (b) have tax exemption as a governmental, Tribal, or other publicly-funded entity; or

 - Organizations that have current registration with the offices of the Oregon State Attorney General and the Secretary of State, as required by law.

-- In considering applications for substantial projects, the Foundation prefers to participate with other donors, and encourages the applicant to seek support from other sources to share in the total project.
+- In considering applications for substantial projects, the Foundation prefers to participate with other contributors, and strongly encourages applicants to seek support from other sources to share in the total project.